MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-forms.md

 Consider the following when transitioning forms:

 -	Because the underlying concept for forms is different between the modules, there's no way to automatically transition an outbound marketing form to a real-time journeys form.
 -	Real-time journeys forms are continuously improved.
-However, there are still details that aren't available in real-time journeys forms, for example, lead linked to parent contact, custom unmapped form fields, cascading forms fields, custom form templates and web tracking.
+However, there are still details that aren't available in real-time journeys forms, for example, lead linked to parent contact, custom unmapped form fields, cascading forms fields, custom form templates, and web tracking.

 #### Workaround for custom form templates